atdvfegerf/XTyde2_Tyde0Shot/README.md

-# TydeTTS_GPT-SoTYDE
+# GPT-SoTYDE/TydeOShot
 Almost instant voice cloning

 This project was already on hf and was improved by me for colab and local

-[Colab](https://colab.research.google.com/drive/12yi4bdsJPTsYhdpHIycIv-mMjd0HFreN?usp=sharing) it's still normal (ban risk) but soon I will transform it into rot13 and base64 (no ban or at least safer)
+[Colab TTS](https://colab.research.google.com/drive/12yi4bdsJPTsYhdpHIycIv-mMjd0HFreN?usp=sharing)This is the colab for tts, in rot13 and base64 (Low risk of ban or almost totally cancelled) (guide along with local version will be released soon)

+# The Tyde0Shot colab will be out soon (for covers) along with its guide and local version